aregsar/aregsarblog/blog/2019/how-to-setup-a-custom-domain-for-your-github-pages-blog-in-five-minutes/index.md

 As always I did a `git pull` to get the `CNAME` file that was added to the remote repository.

-Since I had not configured DNS records for the custom domain yet, when the Site is re-published because of the setting change, the message changed to:
+Since I had not configured DNS records for the custom domain yet, when the site is re-published because of the setting change, the message changed to:

 `Domain's DNS record could not be retrieved.`